 Let’s get to it!

 This quote comes from designer Alexander Wang who said

 “Anyone can get dressed up and glamorous, but it is how people dress in their days off that are the most intriguing.”

-To me, this is the very essence of style, and a big part of why I called my business Everyday Style.
-It’s what you wear in the everyday that truly defines your style.
+To me, this is the very essence of style and a big part of why I called my business Everyday Style.
+It’s what you wear every day that truly defines your style.
 The challenge is, we still think of style as this thing we put on when there’s a reason to get all fancy, and obviously, lately, there haven’t been that many reasons to get fancy and glamorous.
 But even when the world is normal, for most people 95% of life is lived in the everyday.
-I remember a Linda I worked with early in my business, and we were shopping for a special event dress, but as we were talking, she was telling me how she was tired of feeling like a frumpy stay at home mom.
+I remember a Linda I worked with early in my business, and we were shopping for a special event dress, but as we were talking, she was telling me how she was tired of feeling like a frumpy stay-at-home mom.
 She missed working and getting dressed every day, and she wished she could wear pretty things again.
 We knocked out the event dress really quickly and had a lot of time left, so I said, let’s shop for some everyday stuff.
-We got her some better jeans, a few tops and even a casual jacket to replace her sweatshirt hoodie.
+We got her some better jeans, a few tops, and even a casual jacket to replace her sweatshirt hoodie.
 About a month later, she sent me an email with a pic from the event, which I love getting, but her email was really about how much better she felt every day in better jeans and a cuter jacket.
 But her email also said this “I don’t know why I thought getting dressed was so difficult before”

 I’ve said a lot on this show that when people say, they struggle to get dressed, they don’t really mean “Get dressed”–they are perfectly capable of putting on clothes.
 They mean they struggle to get dressed in a way that makes them feel great.

 So let’s talk about why getting dressed in a way that made Linda feel great was difficult.